 What Is Dry Needling?

 These needles don’t inject medication but instead stimulate the tissue in an attempt to eliminate any aching or tension in the area.
-In many cases, these needles will only stay in the skin for a few seconds.
+In many cases, these needles will stay in the tissue for a few seconds.
 On the other hand, they may need to be kept in place for upwards of 10-15 minutes when treating more severe or longstanding chronic pain.

 What Are Trigger Points?